 Our Practice Program

-The escalating Earth crisis is triggering an unprecedented humanitarian and global health emergency, necessitating rapid and profound transformations across investment systems, energy systems, food production, manufacturing processes, and urban infrastructure.
-These changes are vital to safeguard and restore the natural systems that sustain human life and allow for stable, thriving societies.
+The escalating Earth crisis requires a Great Transition across investment systems, energy systems, food production, manufacturing processes, and urban infrastructure.
+These changes to practices across the globe are vital to safeguard and restore the natural systems that sustain human life.
+Approaches to Planetary Health practice must also incorporate environmental justice and health equity, ensuring that those who contribute the least to environmental change do not face some of its most severe consequences.

 Block Featured Image